Tips For Filming in Snow: Crisp, Clear Footage is Easy to Achieve

 Go Manual With Settings

 If you’re like most people, you rely on the camera to make the decision for you based on what it sees through the lens; this is referred to as full auto.
-Full auto means the camera determines the ISO, the shutter speed, the white balance, F-stop, everything.
+Full auto means the camera determines the ISO, the shutter speedThe amount of time that each individual frame is exposed to light.
+In video, it is closely associate..., the white balance, F-stop, everything.
 In order to get great looking snow footage, you have to take control and get off auto exposure.
 Depending on the footage you’re shooting, you may be going from shadowy areas to bright, sunlight which can throw your exposure off if you’re using full auto.
 Using manual allows you to make fine adjustments on the fly so that you get the best looking shot for each situation.

 Under Expose or Over Expose